TNT (American TV channel): United Kingdom

 The TNT brand returned to the UK after more than two decades on July 18, 2023, with the rebranding of the BT Sport channel network as TNT Sports, following the establishment of a joint-venture between BT Group and Warner Bros.
 Discovery to take charge of the channels previously wholly owned by BT.
-The Eurosport channels' UK operations will be shut down and folded into TNT Sports at some point between 2024 and 2026, following the 2024 Summer Olympics.
+The Eurosport channels' UK operations were shut down at the end of January 2025 and folded into TNT Sports' operations.